Types of warranties to offer your customers

 A warranty will protect a consumer from problems with the goods or services they buy.

-Depending on what type of warranty it is, it could be a protection that a consumer:
+Depending on what type of warranty it is, it could be a protection that:

 - a consumer is legally entitled to access

 - a consumer can choose to buy

 This clip from our Australian Consumer Law film explains the different types of warranties.

 Consumer guarantees are your customers’ rights whenever you sell goods and services.
 These rights used to be known as a 'statutory warranty'.
 You cannot deny a customer their consumer guarantee rights.

 If goods or services fail to meet a consumer guarantee, you must fix the problem.
 We call this a 'remedy'.
 This will usually be a refund, repair, exchange or repeat service.